chtcenter/h/README.md

 2. To be an instruments in bridging the assistance between the DONOR individuals, groups, organizations and foundations and the target BENEFICIARIES of the COMMUNITY HOUSING and TRAINING (CHT) Programs and Projects

 ## BASIC INFORMATION
-Name: Ayub Malang Sariul                                                                                                         Address: Poblacion 1, Cotabato City 9600, Philppines                                                                               Mobile No.: +63 9261868016                                                                                                       Volunteer Interest Area:                                                                                                          Directly Serving People, Disaster Relief, Education, Homeless and Housing, Language Instruction/ESL and Social Services
+Name: Ayub Malang Sariul

+Address: Poblacion 1, Cotabato City 9600, Philppines

+Mobile No.: +63 9261868016

+Volunteer Interest Area:

+Directly Serving People, Disaster Relief, Education, Homeless and Housing, Language Instruction/ESL and Social Services

 ## CONTACT INFORMATION
+E-mail: chtprogram@yahoo.com

+Profession: Teacher

-E-mail: chtprogram@yahoo.com                                                                                                  Profession: Teacher                                                                                                               Agency: Department of Education (DepEd-ARMM)                                                                                      Summary Description:
+Agency: Department of Education (DepEd-ARMM)

+Summary Description:

 I am one of the Government Secondary School Teachers of the Department of Education-Autonomous Region in Muslim Mindanao (DepEd-ARMM) and Chief Executive Officer of Kambantangan Sa Kapagungaya Peace Advocates, Incorporated (KKPAI) registered as Non-Stock, Non-Profit Non-Government Organization with special program on COMMUNITY HOUSING AND TRAINING (CHT).

 Before I joined government service in 2007, I have been College Professor of Cotabato City State Polytecnic College, Mindanao Capitol College, Headstart College of Criminology, SKIA Foundation College School Principal of SKI Academy, Co-Founder and Coordinator of UKPU Urban Poor Association and BOD’s Chairman and CEO KK Peace Advocates, Incorporated.

+Experiences:                                                                                                                      d

+College Professor

+School Principal

-Experiences:                                                                                                                      College Professor                                                                                                                    School Principal                                                                                                                     BOD’s Chairman and CEO KK Peace Advocates, Incorporated
+BOD’s Chairman and CEO KK Peace Advocates, Incorporated

+## EDUCATION
+Degree Graduated: Bachelor of Secondary Education-Major in English (BSEd-ENGLISH)

+College/University: NOTRE DAME UNIVERSITY

+Post Graduates: Master of Arts in Education-Major in School Administration and Supervision (M.A.Ed-School Administration and Supervision)

+College/University: COTABATO CITY STATE POLYTECHNIC COLLEGE

+Sklls and Expertise: Teaching, Community Organizing and Development and Management

+## VOLUNTEER EXPERIENCE AND CAUSES
+Organizer and Facilitator:

+Co-Founder and Coordinator of Urban Poor Association particularly UKPU Urban Poor Association run by women sector beause of felt needs experience living as informal settlers.

+I acted as an organizer and coordinate to form an association.

+### Causes To Care About:
+Beneficial for Community Development and the people.

+### Organization To Support
+Community and Grassroots organizations that alleviate human dignity and poverty.

+### Contributing:
+The CHT Program welcomes anyone who could contribute in one way or another for building towards the success of this program's projects.